developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 ###BlackListingMetaTags
 **Applies to only Android**.
-Blocks the EB app from access to one or more meta tags when MetatagFilteringEnabled tag is set to 1.
-If MetatagFiltering is enabled and this field is left blank, no meta tags are blocked.
+Blocks the EB app from access to one or more meta tags when &lt;MetatagFilteringEnabled&gt; tag is set to 1.
+If &lt;MetatagFiltering&gt; is enabled and this field is left blank, no meta tags are blocked.
 Specifying one or more meta tags using this parameter causes all remaining meta tags to be allowed.

 **Possible Values**: